shopsys/shopsys/docs/contributing/releasing-a-new-version-of-shopsys-platform.md

 ```

 ### Notes
-- The "release-number" argument is the desired tag you want to release, it should always follow [the semantic versioning](https://semver.org/)
+- The "release-number" argument is the desired tag you want to release.
+It should always follow [the semantic versioning](https://semver.org/)
-and start with the "v" prefix, e.g. `v7.0.0`.
+and start with the "v" prefix, e.g., `v7.0.0`.
 - The releaser needs `.git` folder available - this is a problem currently for our Docker on Mac and Windows configuration
 as the folder is currently ignored for performance reasons.
-There is [an issue](https://github.com/shopsys/shopsys/issues/536) on Github that mentions the problem.
+  There is [an issue](https://github.com/shopsys/shopsys/issues/536) on GitHub that mentions the problem.
-However, there is a workaround - you can add new `docker-sync` volume just for git.
+  However, there is a workaround - you can add a new `docker-sync` volume just for git.
-- Releasing a stage is a continuously running process so do not exit your CLI if it is not necessary.
+- Releasing a stage is a continuously running process, so do not exit your CLI if it is not necessary.